appsmithorg/appsmith-docs/how-to-guides/build-auto-generated-forms-using-list-widget.md

 ---

 # Build auto-generated forms using the list widget
+This how-to guide assumes you know how to use [forms](https://docs.appsmith.com/widget-reference/form) and basic knowledge around [building simple applications with Appsmith](https://docs.appsmith.com/).

 ## List widget
 The List widget is used to display a paginated list of similarly structured data.
 Basically it's used to repeat a template based on the large data (or a collection of objects).
 The template is just a container widget that repeats itself.